BRP Bagacay: Service history

 In late August 2021, the BRP Bagacay rescued a French national whose yacht Ouma went adrift after suffering engine trouble off the waters of Tubbataha Reef in the Sulu Sea.

-In April 30, 2024 the Bagacay was on a mission to supply food and water to Filipino fishermen doing their livelihood at Scarborough Shoal inside the exclusive economic zone of the Philippines in the South China Sea when she was harassed and bombarded with water cannons by Chinese Coast Guard ships causing damage to her canopy and steel railings.
+On April 30, 2024, the Bagacay was on a mission to supply food and water to Filipino fishermen doing their livelihood at Scarborough Shoal inside the exclusive economic zone of the Philippines in the South China Sea when she was harassed and bombarded with water cannons by Chinese Coast Guard ships causing damage to her canopy and steel railings.

 On August 18, 2024, the ship was hulled in a maritime incident involving the PRC Navy near Sabina Shoal in the South China Sea, known in the Philippines as Escoda Shoal.